University Handbook, Section B:

 B2 To fulfill the responsibilities for administration, the presidential offices include provost, two vice presidents, and other staff.

 B3 Provost and Senior Vice President .
 Chief academic and program officer for the university.
 Provides leadership to teaching, research, and extension programs.
 Works closely with the president in developing university priorities and in administering program budget and faculty and unclassified professional policies.
 Serves as university representative to Regents' Institutions Council of Chief Academic Officers.
-Reporting to the provost are the vice provost for Information Technology Services, the vice president for Research, dean of the Graduate School, the deans of the colleges, dean of Libraries, and the heads of the academic program support units such as the offices of Academic Personnel; Planning and Analysis, Assessment, and Summer School; Center for Teaching and Learning; Diversity and Dual Career Development; and the University Honors Program.
+For the units and programs reporting to the provost and additional information about this office, see the Office of the Provost's website (http://www.k-state.edu/provost/).

 B4 Vice President for Administration and Finance.
 Has responsibility for managing all of the university's business matters including affairs relating to travel, purchasing, grants and contracts, payroll, university support staff, accounting, budgeting, information systems, parking operations, and financial operation of the auxiliary enterprises and for all physical facilities and related services, which include facilities planning, space allocation, construction and remodeling, buildings and utilities, grounds, custodial maintenance, central mail service, storeroom, car pool, police department, and public safety.

 The Associate Vice President for Administration and Finance, the Associate Vice President for Facilities, the Assistant Vice President for University Police and Public Safety, the Director of Information Systems, the Director of the LASER Project, and the Director of Internal Auditing report to the Vice President for Administration and Finance.